EDUCBA

 Things to Remember

-• If the determinant of the original matrix is zero, you’ll get #NUM! error.
+• If the determinant of the original matrix is zero, you’ll get #NUM!
+Error.
 Such a matrix is called a Singular Matrix.

-• If some extra cells are selected under the resulting matrix, which is not actually a part of the matrix, you’ll get the #N/A error.
+• If some extra cells are selected under the resulting matrix, which is not a part of the matrix, you’ll get the #N/A error.

 Recommended Articles